tensorfuse/stts/README.md

 ## ⚡ Quickstart

 - **Run with Docker (recommended)** for Linux devices:
-The easiest way to run the server is by running the following docker command in your terminal.
-It will start the streaming server on port 7004.
+SSH into a remote GPU server and run the following docker command in the terminal.
+It will start the streaming server on port 7004:

 ```bash
 docker run --gpus=all \